Early learning through music: 5 core values at the heart of the Musical Child Approach

 Howard Gardner, Harvard Graduate School of Education, U.S.

-Richard Gill Conductor, Sydney Symphony Orchestra, Australia.
+Richard Gill Conductor (dec.
+2018), Sydney Symphony Orchestra, Australia.

 Glen Schellenberg, University of Toronto, Missisauga, Canada.